gsa-archived/digital-gov-drupal/docs/faq.md

 See `Drupal Engineering Meeting - 2025/03/11 12:30 EDT` for a walkthrough.
 Located on digital.gov gDrive at `Engineering/CMS Migration/Drupal Documentation`.

+## What about HCD guides?

+HCD guides uses the Guide Landing Page content types and is different than all other landing pages.

+## How are taxonomies used?

+For the resources page, there are 6 "meta-topics" that are created as a taxonomy.
+The HCD guides glossary too.

+## How do I debug the page data?

+Use `dump()` or pass a variable to inspect: `dump($authors_data)`.

-### How do I toggle the sitewide alert?
+## How do I toggle the sitewide alert?

+Go to the Content tab, select the Sitewide alerts option to view the existing alerts.
+It is possible to display multiple alerts in Drupal but existing practice is to add alerts to only one alert entry with the WYSIWYG editor.

-### How do I test user roles and permission in the UI?
+## How do I simulate other users or roles in the UI?

-Go to the permissions tab and masquerade as a different user to test permission changes for a user.
+Go to Administration, then People, and on the list tab under the Operations column select the `Masquerade as` option to simulate the user or user role type.
+The name field is internal to Drupal and does not display on the site.

-### Misc/Follow up
+## Misc/Follow up

 Add robo.sh command to base readme from backend.md to readme.md Drupal 8 was rewritten in symphony, Drupal 7 or earlier code suggestions will not work.